geoschem/GEOSChem-python-tutorial/README.md

 Even if money is not a not problem, IDL & MATLAB still lead to a much lower research efficiency (worse user interface, slower code, incomplete functionality...), since they lack the modern features of Python as reviewed in the previous Section.

 The astronomy community have completely switched from IDL to Python and developed the outstanding [Astropy package](http://www.astropy.org).
-The full story is available [this paper](https://arxiv.org/abs/1610.03159):
+The full story is available in [this paper](https://arxiv.org/abs/1610.03159):

 > "One major (but not exclusive) driver of the need for change, and probably the most significant, was **widespread dissatisfaction with IDL**.
 Those who strongly feel that scientific software and analysis should be open are opposed to the high license fees (or really, any cost) required to run the code."